manuelbl/SwissQRBill/README.md

 This library implements version 2.2 and 2.3 of the *Swiss Implementation Guidelines QR-bill* from November 20, 2023, and *Swico Syntax Definition (S1)* from November 23, 2018.

+> Release 3.4 of ths library changes the default character set from *Latin-1 Subset* to *Extended Latin*.
+> See the section [Swiss Payment Standards 2025](#swiss-payment-standards-2025) for details.

 ## Introduction